Blokyk/starkid/docs/Your-first-app-with-StarKid.md

 `static`, since, as a CLI, the concept of "instantiation" doesn't really make sense, for the same reasons you have to mark a traditional `Main()` method static.
-Besides that, all we have left to do is using Recline's attributes to mark commands and options.
+Besides that, all we have left to do is using StarKid's attributes to mark commands and options.

 ```csharp
 [CommandGroup("door-cli")]